learn-the-web/topics/javascript-effects.md

 ### SVG manipulation libraries

-For more complex SVG animations and manipulations there’s a bunch of Javascript libraries to help out.
+For more complex SVG animations and manipulations there’s a bunch of JavaScript libraries to help out.

 - **[Snap.svg](http://snapsvg.io/)**
 - [SVG.js](http://www.svgjs.com/)